axil/numpy-data-types/numpy_data_types.rst

         >>> len(str(a**1000))                   # '[1000...0]'
         1003

-— but without the speedup as it will store references instead of the numbers themselves, keep boxing/unboxing python objects when processing, etc.
+— but without the speedup as it will store references instead of the numbers themselves, keep boxing/unboxing Python objects when processing, etc.

 *********
 2. Floats